Dulphyn/projects/README.md

 # projects
-Contains the work done during my time learning Python in my college computer science course.
-Includes all my work done during my college course on Python as well as any personal projects I would like to share, regardless of their completion status.
+Has the computer science projects I have done and wanted to share.
+Includes both school-related and personal projects.